redpanda-data/connect/website/docs/components/metrics/prometheus.md

 ### `summary_quantiles_objectives`

-Timing metrics summary buckets (as quantiles) as key with allowed error level as value.
+A list of timing metrics summary buckets (as quantiles).
+Applicable when `use_histogram_timing` is set to `false`.

 Type: `array`
 Default: `[{"error":0.05,"quantile":0.5},{"error":0.01,"quantile":0.9},{"error":0.001,"quantile":0.99}]`
-Requires version 4.22.0 or newer
+Requires version 4.23.0 or newer

 ```yml
 # Examples